 Men face slightly different challenges when undergoing a new health regimen.

-The motivations for what motivates men to change habits are as varied as the men themselves:
+The motivations for what motivates men to change habits are as varied as men themselves:

-- Some want to become healthier so that they have will have more time and energy with their future grandchildren.
+- Some want to become healthier to have more time and energy with their future grandchildren.

 - Some want to perform better – to become stronger and faster.

-- Some are inspired by prevention – they want their joints to remain supple, their spine limber, and their posture tall, even as they age.
+- Some are inspired by prevention – they want their joints to remain supple, their spine limber, and their posture tall.

-- Some want to look better naked – they want to be able to see washboard abdominals when they look in the mirror.
+- Some want to look better naked – they want to be able to see abdominal definition when they look in the mirror.

-All of these reasons are good reasons to pursue improved health.
+Any of these are good reasons to pursue improved health.